What are the E1 / E2 visa requirements, and how can you get it?

 - The company has to sponsor you for the visa.
 So they really have to be excited about your profile.
 The E1 / E2 visa requirements can be more difficult to meet than for a J-1 visa; for example, with which you do not need to be sponsored by the company.

 - The cost: $ 4,000 to $ 10,000.
+This amount is the evaluation of an immigration lawyer legal fees.
+That’s why the range is large, because the fees are related to the lawyer you and your company will work with.
+Otherwise, the filling fees for the E2 visa application are $460 USD + $205 USD (please verify, the amount can change).
 It is often covered by the company.
 If it is not the case, you will have to include this amount in your expatriation budget.

 - You will be dependent on your company, and you will not be able to work for another employer with the same visa.